julianhumble1/new-rdg-2025/README.md

 ### Going forward

 There is still a long way to go with this project.
-Further CRUD operations for festivals and performances are required, as well as introducing people (and their different credits).
+I need to introduce people, and their acting, producing and musician credits.

 Once the back-end is complete, I will host the MySQL instance online (probably GCP) and upload the existing data (which I currently have as csv files on my computer), and test that the Spring application interacts with the production database as expected.
 I anticipate there will be some teething issues here as I integrate with existing data, although I have done everything I can to ensure the application will work with the data.